JordanSpencerWu/old-website/_posts/blog/2016/2016-04-01-my-nodejs-notes.markdown

   // ERR: Spilled Milk
 {% endhighlight %}

 We have to import the __Event__ module from the Node.js library.
 After we will create a new instance of the EventEmitter class, we can then create a new event called __error__.
 The __error__ event takes in a message parameter that will be used when this event is emitted.
 To trigger or call this event we would use the dot notation to invoke the __emit__ method, this will trigger/call the event.
-This was a simple example of how events are used in Node.js, there are many applications in using events in Node.js.
+This was a simple example of how events are used in Node.js.

 #### Node API